wizardamigos/app/curriculum/lesson020/description.en.md

 ---
 {
   "title": "Code Combat",
-  "duration": "4:23"
+  "duration": "1:34"
 }
 ---

-With help of amazing Code Combat game you will learn how to create enemy variable.
+With help of amazing Code Combat game you will fight with many enemies.